-Babel is a large-scale musical structure celebrating the multiplicity of musical language and evolving technologies as the 20th century came to a close.
+Babel is a large-scale compositional structure celebrating the multiplicity of musical language and evolving technologies as the 20th century came to a close.

-Originally released as a 5-CD set in 1999, the first 3 CDs contain 'rooms' within an imaginary Tower oF Babel (a kind of aural virtual reality) and the other 2 CDs contain KBBL - the Tower's fictitious radio station, and 'live' circus music from the Tower.
+Originally released as a 5-CD set in 1999, the first 3 CDs contain 'rooms' within an imaginary skyscraper tower city.
+This aural building being the embodiment of a modern-day Tower Of Babel; and the other 2 CDs contain KBBL - the Tower's fictitious radio station.

-The Iron Language Alphabet is a sound alphabet containing tiny fragments of Babel within it (49 samples of music from KBBL spread over a 7 octave keyboard).
+The Iron Language Alphabet is a sound alphabet containing tiny fragments of Babel within it (49 samples of music from KBBL spread over the white notes of a 7 octave midi keyboard).
 It opens with an heraldic trumpet solo followed by 'letters' of an alphabet being introduced one by one slowly, and then being sped up.

 The solos in these recordings evolved in collaboration with the individual musicians and I am extremely grateful to Jo, Cindy, Tim, Lorraine, Rachel, Claire, Ger, Michael and Ian for their unique talents.
 See track info for more detail.

-All music composed and produced by Roger Doyle © PRS 1991-97.
+Keyboards, programming and all music composed and produced by Roger Doyle ℗ and © PRS/MCPS 1991-97.

 Track 5 recorded at and commissioned by the Institute Internationale de Musique Éxperimentale de Bourges, France, in 1991.